D'Brickashaw Ferguson

-D'Brickashaw Montgomery Ferguson (born December 10, 1983) is a former American football offensive tackle who played ten seasons for the New York Jets of the National Football League (NFL).
-He played college football for the University of Virginia and received All-American honors.
-He was picked by the Jets fourth overall in the 2006 NFL Draft, and was selected for the Pro Bowl three times.
+D'Brickashaw Montgomery Ferguson (born December 10, 1983) is an American former professional football player who was an offensive tackle for 10 seasons with the New York Jets of the National Football League (NFL).
+He played college football for the Virginia Cavaliers and received first-team All-American honors.
+He was picked by the Jets fourth overall in the 2006 NFL draft, and was selected for the Pro Bowl three times.
 Ferguson made 160 consecutive regular season starts and never missed a game in his entire career.

-Early years
+Early life

 Ferguson's given name was inspired by Father Ralph de Bricassart, a character in the 1977 novel The Thorn Birds.
 He attended Freeport High School in the Long Island village of Freeport, New York.
 He nearly gave up football during his freshman year in high school.

 Considered a three-star recruit by Rivals.com, Ferguson was ranked as the No. 29 offensive guard prospect in the nation.
-He chose Virginia over Michigan State.
+He chose to attend the University of Virginia over Michigan State.

 College career

 While attending the University of Virginia, Ferguson played for the Virginia Cavaliers football team.
 He started his college career listed at 260 lb, often dropping to 245 lb through the regular season.
-He started 49 games for the Cavaliers, and he was named to the consensus All-America first-team during his final season.
+He started 49 games for the Cavaliers, and he was named to the All-American first-team during his final season.
 He was placed on the all-Atlantic Coast Conference first-team two years in a row, and he became Virginia's first All-ACC offensive tackle since 1998.
 Ferguson started at left tackle in four consecutive bowl games for the Cavaliers.
 He played linebacker on a special defensive package employed sparingly in 2003.
 He did this while earning a religious studies degree in only 3.5 years.
 He was an All-America selection in 2004 by Pro Football Weekly.